keybase/book-content/05-sites/00-index.md

 {# note: the old bits about private shared (no team) Git repositories seem to be deprecated; I can’t figure out how to do it if it’s still possible #}

-## HTTP authentication
+## More customizations

-To set up basic HTTP authentication with your shared sites, create a `.kbp_config` file to handle site-specific configuration.
+By default, directory listing is disabled when you host a custom domain with Keybase.
+You may enable listing by creating a `.kbp_config` file at the root of your site.
+This config file allows some simple customizations on different parts of the site, including enabling Cross-Origin Resource Sharing (CORS).

-You can learn more about .kbp_config and HTTP auth in [Docs](/docs).
+You can learn more about `.kbp_config` in [Docs](/docs/kbp/kbp_config).